jiujitsuboy/OowlishTeamService/README.md

   * Credentials by default.
     * user: root
     * password: 12345
-  * We need to create a database in the MySQL server called ***oowlishroldb***.
+  * We need to create a database in the MySQL server called ***oowlishroledb***.
       ```
-     create database oowlishroldb;
+     create database oowlishroledb;
      ```
   * Database should be expose at default port 3306.
-  * Spring boot will populate 3 initial roles in the rol table:
+  * Spring boot will populate 3 initial roles in the role table:
     * *Developer*
     * *Project Manager*
     * *Tester*